getify/You-Dont-Know-JS/objects-classes/ch3.md

 One special method that all classes have is called a "constructor".
 If omitted, there's a default empty constructor assumed in the definition.

-If defined, this constructor gets invoked any time a `new` instance of the class is created:
+The constructor is invoked any time a `new` instance of the class is created:

 ```js
 class SomethingCool {